rmit-s3570641-yingzhi-lu/code-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Here is a gif shows how the website works<br>
+Here is a gif shows how the website works\
 ![Alt text](demo.gif)

 ## Run with Docker

 ```bash
 # Build the database and app images
 docker-compose up -d